 While you spend the majority of your university life having fun, it’s good to remember the importance of staying safe and vigilant in and around your student halls.
-We offer on-site security and CCTV in all of our properties but following our simple advice will help you keep yourself extra safe.
+We offer on-site security and CCTV at all of our sites but following our simple advice will help you keep yourself extra safe.

 Don’t let tailgaters enter the property